GuillermoTre/Nagi/README.md

 Instructions:

 install Node
--Node can be install from the following link https://nodejs.org/es/download/
+-Node can be installed from the following link https://nodejs.org/es/download/

 install dependencies
 -Run npm install to